IrinaGV/python-api-challenge/README.md

-This Python-api-challenge consists two assignements.
+This Python-api-challenge consists of two assignements.
 The first one is WeatherPY.
 The script visualizes the weather of 500+ cities across the world of varying distance from the equator.
 I utilized a simple Python library, the OpenWeatherMap API and  created a representative model of weather across world cities.
 I created a series of scatter plots to showcase the following relationships:

 Temperature (F) vs. Latitude